catseye/Chrysoberyl/README.markdown

 ---------------

-In the following, an "implementable" (for lack of a better term) refers to a programming language, or a game, or a platform, or a tool or a library.
+In the following, an "implementable" (for lack of a better term) refers to any of the following:

+*   a programming language (which includes machine languages)
+*   a game
+*   a platform (which includes operating systems, architectures, and frameworks)
+*   a tool
+*   a library
+*   a musical composition

 An implementable may have multiple distributions.
 There will typically be a reference distribution, which contains the spec and/or reference